 The contest received a wide variety of proposals taking inspiration from a diverse set of natural systems (figure 3).
-There was an even spread of robots across flight, swimming and terrestrial locomotion (figure 3B), but a pronounced preference among participants to design robots which could help to remove waste from the environment, in particular the ocean (figure 3C).
+There was an even spread of robots across flight, swimming and terrestrial locomotion (figure 3(B)), but a pronounced preference among participants to design robots which could help to remove waste from the environment, in particular the ocean (figure 3(C)).
 The second most common type of design was a robot which provided some form of service to plant life, whether by pollinating, seed planting or otherwise monitoring and protecting forests and similar ecosystems.

-While there is not enough space to cover every entry in this manuscript, some notable entries are discussed here, with the submitted drawings included in Appendix A. 'SkyRanger' by Teju Sankuratri (figure The Natural Robotics Contest
+While there is not enough space to cover every entry in this manuscript, some notable entries are discussed here, with the submitted drawings included in appendix A. 'SkyRanger' by Teju Sankuratri (figure A1) proposes the use of biomimetic birds as a means to survey ecosystems and function as an early warning system for ecological harm.
+The development of bird-inspired robots is an active area of research [9], and while many design concepts have been proposed, practical application demonstrations remain scarce and there is significant further research effort needed.
+The proposed 'Ersters'